wayahead/aero/README.md

 # aero

-This is a project written using [Lucky](https://luckyframework.org).
-Enjoy!
+This is a project written using [Lucky](https://luckyframework.org), the purpose was to create basic functions for full features of user management, with access-token based authentication.

 ### Setting up the project